Mymensingh-4

-Mymensingh-4 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2014 by Rowshan Ershad of the Jatiya Party (Ershad).
+Mymensingh-4 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2024 by Mohit Ur Rahman Shanto of the Bangladesh Awami League.

 Boundaries

-The constituency encompasses Mymensingh Sadar Upazila.
+The constituency encompasses Mymensingh Sadar Upazila and Mymensingh City Corporation.

 History

 The constituency was created for the first general elections in newly independent Bangladesh, held in 1973.

 Ahead of the 2008 general election, the Election Commission redrew constituency boundaries to reflect population changes revealed by the 2001 Bangladesh census.
 The 2008 redistricting altered the boundaries of the constituency.

 Ahead of the 2014 general election, the Election Commission expanded the boundaries of the constituency to include all Mymensingh Sadar Upazila.
 Previously the constituency had excluded five union parishads: Borar Char, Char Ishwardia, Char Nilashmia, Paranganj, and Sirta.